Brasilibr/jvar/README.md

 # jvar
-JVAR is a dynamic multi type variable similar to Javascript variables, it brings flexibility into a typed language.
+JVAR is a dynamic self managed multi type variable similar to Javascript variables, it brings flexibility into c++ typed language.

 # Building this project
 In a linux machine (or windows wsl) with build essentials installed, it is as simple as writing: make  ,in the command line.